robjhyndman/forecast/cran-comments.md

 ## revdep checks

 All revdeps have been checked.
-No new problems were detected.
+One new problem was detected in the fable package which is now fixed.
+The fable maintainer has agreed to do a CRAN submission today.